HuakunTech/Tulyn/docs/src/content/docs/guides/get-started.md

 ## Supported Platforms

-KK is designed to be cross-platform, it supports Windows, macOS, and Linux.
+KK is designed to be cross-platform.
+It not only supports Windows and MacOS, but also Linux.

+Linux is usually ignored by app developers as it has a small market share.

+However, as a developer myself, I admire the open source spirit of Linux and I want to make KK available to Linux users.

 ## Extensions